GOATNetwork/bitvm2-node/README.md

 Operator: anyone who holds PeggledBTC can be an operator

+**Operation**

+1. Generate identity
+2. Configure the bootnode and launch the node

 **Unjoin**

 #### Identity and Authentication

+Generate the identity by cli.

 P2P: ed25519

 Federation n-of-n: musig2 (secp256k1)

 ### Store